IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cloud-pak.md

         optional_components:
           baw_authoring: true # Workflow Authoring (BAW) - always keep true if workflow pattern is chosen.
 BAW Runtime is not implemented.
           kafka: true # Will install a kafka cluster and enable kafka service for workflow authoring.
-      workstreams: # Automation Workstream Services (IAWS)
-        enabled: false # Always false in this tool - this feature is not implemented

   # Section for IBM Process mining
   pm: